 The government of India is focused on improving the infrastructure of the country, in order to strengthen different sectors like e-commerce, agriculture, and other such sectors that heavily rely on supply chain and logistics.

-With a robust support from the government, logistics sector is expected to grow at a tremendous rate, attracting investors and budding entrepreneurs to leverage the opportunity.
+With robust support from the government, the logistics sector is expected to grow at a tremendous rate, attracting investors and budding entrepreneurs to leverage the opportunity.

 Here is a comprehensive list of top 20 logistics startups in India: